sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ```
 sourmash sig summarize fa.zip
 ```
-> Here, the number of sketches per parameter combination should equal the total number of records in all input FASTA.
+The number of sketches per parameter combination should equal the total number of records in all input FASTA.
-> The `name` column will not be used.
+The `name` column will not be used.
 Instead, each sketch will be named from the FASTA record name.

 ### Running `multisearch`